hashicorp/terraform-provider-google/website/docs/r/monitoring_notification_channel.html.markdown

 * `labels` -
   (Optional)
   Configuration fields that define the channel and its behavior.
-The permissible and required labels are specified in the NotificationChannelDescriptor.labels of the NotificationChannelDescriptor corresponding to the type field.
+The permissible and required labels are specified in the NotificationChannelDescriptor corresponding to the type field.
+  **Note**: Some NotificationChannelDescriptor labels are sensitive and the API will return an partially-obfuscated value.
+  For example, for `"type": "slack"` channels, an `auth_token` label with value "SECRET" will be obfuscated as "**CRET".
+In order to avoid a diff, Terraform will use the state value if it appears that the obfuscated value matches the state value in length/unobfuscated characters.
+However, Terraform will not detect a a diff if the obfuscated portion of the value was changed outside of Terraform.

 * `user_labels` -
   (Optional)